ValveSoftware/GameNetworkingSockets/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md

         1=32-bit
     nnn: number of blocks in this frame.
         000-110: use this number
-        111: number of blocks is >7, explicit count byte is present.
+        111: number of blocks is >6, explicit count byte N is present.
+(Max 255 blocks)

-latest_received_delay measures how long since I received that packet number until I sent the packet containing these acks.
+`latest_received_delay` measures the delay between the receiver receiving the packet numbered `latest_received_pkt_num` and sending these acks.
 It is 16-bit value on a scale of 1=32usec.
-Thus the largest delay that can be encoded is 65,535 * 32 is a little over 2 seconds.
-However, the max value of 65,535 is reserved to indicate that value is missing/invalid.
-In general, since the sender remembers the time each outbound packet is sent, the combination of the sequence number and delay can be used to estimate the ping.
+Thus the largest delay that can be encoded is 65,535 x 32usec = a little over 2 seconds.
+Since the sender remembers the time each outbound packet is sent, the combination of the packet number and delay means that every ack frame also serves as a ping reply, so that the RTT can be continuously monitored.
+However, the max value of 65,535 is reserved to indicate that the value is intentionally missing or invalid and no timing information should be inferred.

-Ack blocks work backwards from the most recent towards older packets, and essentially run-length-encode the sequence of received/not-received.
+Ack blocks are encoded working backwards, starting from the most recent packets, towards older packets.
+This is essentially a run-length encoding of a bitfield describing the ACK or NACK state of each packet.
 Each block conceptually contains a count of packets being acked, and a count of packets that have not (yet) been received.

-The "acks" for a block are for newer (greater numbered) packets than the nacks in the same block.
+The ACKs for a block are for newer (greater numbered) packets, and the NACKed range in the same block is for the older packets.

-Each block is encoded as as follows:
+Each ack block is encoded as as follows:

     aaaannnn [num_ack] [num_nack]